yala/Mirai/README.md

 After running `validate.sh`, our code-base will print out the AUC for each time-point and save the predictions for each mammogram in `prediction_save_path`.
 For an example of the output file format, see `demo/validation_output.csv`.
 The key `patient_exam_id` is defined as `patient_id \tab exam_id`.

-### How to fine-tune the model
+### How to refine the model
-To finetune Mirai, you can use the following commands: `sh demo/finetune.sh` The full bash command (inside the validate.sh file) is:
+To finetune Mirai for research purposes, you can use the following commands: `sh demo/finetune.sh` The full bash command (inside the validate.sh file) is:

 ```